Electronic Loads - Versatile Test Solutions for Industry

 What is an electronic load and how does it work?

-These modes define which electrical quantity remains constant:
+These operating modes define which electrical quantity remains constant:

 - CC (Constant Current): The load keeps the current constant.

-- CV (Constant Voltage): The load regulates the voltage to a set value.
+- CV (Constant Voltage): The load regulates the current so that a specified voltage is maintained at the input.

 - CR (Constant Resistance): The load simulates a constant resistance.

-- CP (Constant Power): The load draws a defined power.
+- CP (Constant Power): The load absorbs a defined power.

-These modes allow developers to simulate real operating situations with precision.
+These modes allow developers to precisely simulate real operating conditions.

-With dynamic profiles, technicians program varying load states—such as voltage dips, load steps, or startup events.
-Using sequences and trigger functions, teams create complex test procedures and evaluate components under realistic conditions—ideal for lifetime or stress testing.
+With dynamic load profiles, specialist users program changing load conditions, such as load steps, startup processes or defined load cycles.
+Sequences and trigger functions create reproducible test procedures for functional, lifetime or stress tests.

 Which protection functions ensure safety during tests?

-How do engineers integrate electronic loads into test systems?
+How do test engineers integrate an electronic load into test systems?

-What do professionals consider when selecting an electronic load?
+What do specialists consider when selecting an electronic AC/DC load?

 How does master/slave operation work?

-In master/slave mode, users connect multiple load modules together.
-The master controls the slaves in sync and distributes current evenly.
-This achieves higher total power and enables testing of systems up into the multi-hundred-kW range.
+In master/slave mode, specialist users connect several load modules to form a larger load system.
+The master unit controls the slaves synchronously and distributes the currents evenly.
+This allows test engineers to achieve higher total power levels and test systems up to the range of several hundred kilowatts.

 What distinguishes electronic loads from LXinstruments?

-LXinstruments supplies and develops electronic loads with high measurement resolution, fast control, versatile interfaces, and comprehensive software.
-The modular concept enables flexible system solutions for labs, development, and automated test environments.
+LXinstruments distributes and develops electronic loads with high measurement resolution, fast control, versatile interfaces and comprehensive software.
+The modular concept enables flexible system solutions for laboratories, development and automated test environments.

 Electronic Loads from LXinstruments

-LXinstruments electronic loads combine technical precision with practical functionality.
-The range includes DC and AC loads across multiple performance classes, delivering high dynamics, modular scalability, and flexible control.
-These instruments support engineering departments, test labs, and production teams in demanding measurement and validation tasks.
+Electronic loads from LXinstruments combine technical precision with practical functionality.
+The portfolio includes DC and AC loads in various power classes that stand out through high dynamics, modular expandability and flexible control.
+The instruments support development departments, test laboratories and production areas in demanding measurement and validation tasks.

 - Voltage ranges up to 2.25 kV and currents up to 20 kA

-- Modular load modules for mainframes with up to 40 individual modules
+- Modular current sinks for mainframes with up to 40 individual modules

-- Master/slave operation for power levels in the multi-hundred-kW range
+- Master/slave operation for power levels up to the range of several hundred kilowatts

-The LXinstruments expert team supports companies, universities, research institutes, and other technical organizations in selecting suitable models, interfaces, and integration options—tailored to specific test requirements and system environments in the industry.
-This ensures you receive the right product with the right accessories.
+The LXinstruments expert team advises companies, universities, research institutes and other technical organizations on the selection of suitable models, interfaces, integration options and test solutions – tailored to the respective test requirements and system environments.
+This ensures that you buy the right product with the required accessories.

 Contact: